Our Continuous Improvement Plan (CIP)

 If we develop a consistent instructional model that includes:

-The percentage of students demonstrating proficiency in math and reading will improve by 10 percentage points as measured by MAP and DIBELS.
+The percentage of students demonstrating proficiency in math and reading will improve by 10 percentage points as measured by MAP and DIBELS and 100% of our students will meet or exceed average growth as measured by MAP.

 Problems of Practice

-In Spring, 2024, 42% of WNESU students in grades K-11 demonstrated proficiency in MAP ELA and 52.3% of students met or exceeded the average growth from Spring, 2023-2024.
-According to DIBELS, 42% of elementary students in grqades K-6 met or exceeded the benchmark, indicating little or no risk for reading challenges.
+In Spring, 2025, 48% of WNESU students in grades K-11 demonstrated proficiency in MAP ELA and 54% of students met or exceeded the average growth from Spring, 2024-2025.
+According to DIBELS, 45% of elementary students in grades K-4 met or exceeded the benchmark, indicating little or no risk for reading challenges.
+41% of economically disadvantaged students demonstrating proficiency in MAP ELA (n=280).

 Goals

-By June, 2025, 52% of students will demonstrate proficiencey (above the 40th %tile) in ELA based on MAP achievement scores and 52% of elementary students will meet or exceed DIBELS benchmark scores.
-62% will meet or exceed the average growth from Spring, 2024-2025 based on MAP ELA.
+By June, 2026, 58% of students will demonstrate proficiency (above the 40th %tile) in ELA based on MAP achievement scores and 100% will meet or exceed the average growth from Spring, 2025-2026 based on MAP ELA.
+55% of K-4th grade students will meet or exceed DIEBELS benchmark scores.
+100% of our economically disadvantaged students will meet of exceed the average growth from Spring, 2025-2026 based on MAP ELA.

 Strategies & Change Ideas